skip to content

 Different rules apply depending on whether the agreement is a residential park site agreement or a residential park tenancy agreement in relation to ending agreements and in relation to the park operator's rights of entry to property.

-Periodic or fixed term agreements?
+Periodic or fixed term agreements

 Agreements can be periodic or for a fixed term.

 A fixed term agreement for 90 days or less (called a fixed short term agreement) is assumed to be periodic.
 That is, the rules for ending the agreement are those applying to periodic tenancies, not fixed term agreements.
 In this case, the 'period' of the tenancy is the length of the fixed term.
-For example, if the agreement allows you to rent for 60 days, then the recurring 'period' of the tenancy is 60 days.
+For example, if the agreement allows a person to rent for 60 days, then the recurring 'period' of the tenancy is 60 days.

 There are two exceptions to the rule that fixed short term agreements are treated as if they are periodic.
 The agreement will not be treated as periodic if the resident genuinely wants an agreement ending at the end of the fixed short term and the term was fixed at the resident's request.
 The other situation is where the park operator gives the resident a proper notice containing a warning that the resident cannot expect the agreement to continue after the set date and the resident signs the notice [see Residential Parks Act 2007 (SA) s 4].